maximusmaximus/eosdactoolkit/eosdac-material/README.md

 [Quasar Docs](https://quasar-framework.org/guide/index.html)

 ## What to Change
-Since eosDAC is making this open source software for the use of creating other DACs, DACs will need to know what to change in order to edit the software for their needs.
+Since TestDAC is making this open source software for the use of creating other DACs, DACs will need to know what to change in order to edit the software for their needs.
 The main folders you will want to change for your DAC's branding, messaging, and assets are:
 - `src/statics`
 - `src/i18n`
 - `src/statics/config.json`